The 2019 AAPM Pain Management Best Practices: Integrative Solutions for Critical Challenges on-demand course aims to

-Timely and practical information for pain management is delivered through didactic lectures, case studies with audience participation and interactive small group discussions.
+Timely and practical information for pain management is delivered through didactic lectures and case studies with audience participation.
 Together, faculty and attendees explore the current evidence, best practices, and emerging therapies in order to develop practical and integrative solutions.

 Session topics include: